pielarz/weather-app/README.md

 ## General info

 Small Weather API that uses external API to get weather information based on user location and provided city name.

+## TODO

+Some things need to be done, like icons should match the weather.

 ## Screenshots/GIF